Aaron Buzacott: Family

 Their daughter, Sarah Anne Buzacott (1829-1915), was born in Avarua and assisted her father in the revision of proofs for the Rarotongan Bible; this assistance was appreciated by the British and Foreign Bible Society, which rewarded her with £10 and a copy of both the Rarotongan and English Bibles (with a choice of any size and kind of the English version).
 She was made a life governor of the Society in 1900.
 She resided with her parents on Rarotonga and was sent to be educated in England; she returned with them to the island following their visit from 1847-1851, and joined them in Sydney when Buzacott retired.
 She married the Reverend Stephen Creagh, also of the London Missionary Society, in Sydney in 1858.
 She then joined him in the Loyalty Islands, where he was missionary from 1854-1886.
 They retired to the Sydney suburb of Strathfield, and are buried next to Buzacott in the same plot at Rookwood Cemetery.
 The Creaghs had four daughters and three sons; one daughter married the Reverend George Lesingham Rayner, and later accompanied him to Glenelg, South Australia.
 One of their sons was South Australian Rhodes Scholar and medical doctor Howard Rayner.
 Two of their sons, Robert Luscombe and Ronald Buzacott Creagh, became farmers in Nungarin, Western Australia; Ronald's daughter Gladys married Arthur Norman Birks, a member of the prominent Birks family.

 A third child, daughter Maria Jane Buzacott, was born in Avarua in 1831.
 She died of croup aged two years and nine months, and was buried on Rarotonga; she was given the Rarotongan name "Takau a Makea" by Makea Pori Ariki.

-Other notable relatives include his nephews, Walter Sewell Buzacott (1838-1916) and Charles Hardie Buzacott (1835-1918) Walter was the proprietor of Buzacott & Co., a ships chandlery, ironmongery, engineering and metal fence and gate manufacturing business founded in 1849, which he took over in 1877; his father-in law was one of the co-founders.
+Other notable relatives include his nephews, Walter Sewell Buzacot and Charles Hardie Buzacott (1835-1918) Walter was the proprietor of Buzacott & Co., a ships chandlery, ironmongery, engineering and metal fence and gate manufacturing business founded in 1849, which he took over in 1877; his father-in law was one of the co-founders.
 Charles was involved in establishing and operating several newspapers in Queensland, served as the postmaster-general of the colony, and served as the Member for Rockhampton in the Legislative Assembly (1873-1877) and Member of the Legislative Council twice (1879-1882; 1894-1901), the second time spanning the transition of Queensland from self-governed colony to state of the Commonwealth of Australia.